 Subprime car loans and bad credit finance explained

-Having bad credit doesn't mean you can't get car finance.
-Here's our complete guide to subprime car loans
+Just because you’ve got a bad credit score doesn’t mean you can’t get a car on finance.
+Here’s all you need to know about subprime car loans

 What is a subprime or bad credit car loan?

 Subprime loans are loans that lenders agree with parties who might have more trouble than most following a steady repayment schedule.
 When it comes to car finance, there’s no distinct cut-off point where a loan is classified as ‘subprime’, and while there are lenders who specialise in 'subprime car finance', subprime loans can also be offered by mainstream companies.

 There are a number of reasons why a borrower could be classified as ‘subprime’ by a finance company.
 A lack of credit history, big debts, bankruptcy and many other factors can all contribute to a bad credit score.
 Any of these - or a combination - could be used to refuse a finance deal on a car, at which point buyers can be directed towards subprime lenders.